 Remember when we said about penetration not being the be-all and end-all of sex in the 21st century?
 Well, for people with limited mobility and/or erectile dysfunction, plus women with vaginismus, it often can’t be.
-It’s surprising the huge range of disabilities and health conditions that can take penetrative sex off the menu – permanently for some people and temporarily for others.
+It’s surprising, the huge range of disabilities and health conditions that can take penetrative sex off the menu – permanently for some people and temporarily for others.
 And yet so many people still believe that penetrative sex is the only *proper* kind of sex and everything else isn’t the real thing.
 We beg to differ.

 Couples’ sex toys can blow your mind not just your body

-One of the best things about bringing sex toys into the bedroom is that they can make you see your partner – and your relationship – and even yourself – in a whole new light.
+One of the best things about bringing sex toys into the bedroom is that they can make you see your partner – and your relationship and even yourself – in a whole new light.
 Take the example of pegging, in which one partner (usually female) wears a dildo and penetrates the other (usually male) anally.
-This switching of traditional sexual roles for straight couples can be quite mind-blowing for both partners, as well as being very physically enjoyable.
-Increasingly, sex tech is paving the way for couples to explore each others’ bodies and minds in completely new ways, from teledildonics to virtual reality porn.
+This switching of traditional sexual roles for straight couples can be quite mind-blowing for both partners.
+As well as being very physically enjoyable.
+Increasingly, sex tech is paving the way for couples to explore each others’ bodies and minds in completely new ways – from teledildonics to virtual reality porn.

 Introducing sex toys makes couples talk to each other

 The only way to have a good sex life is to talk about it.
 Talk about what you like, what you don’t like, what you dream about, what you’re scared of, what you wish was possible.
-Introducing a sex toy will get all of those conversations going and more, from the first awkward suggestion that you’d like to try it, to the fun of trawling the internet for the weird and wonderful, to your unwrapping of your first toy together, to the initial test session.
-Even if in the end it gets thrown into a drawer and never used again (although we promise that won’t happen with PULSE!) you’ve started talking about what works for you and what doesn’t, and from there it can only get better.
+Introducing a sex toy will get all of those conversations going and more.
+From the first awkward suggestion that you’d like to try it, to the fun of trawling the internet for the weird and wonderful, to your unwrapping of your first toy together, to the initial test session.
+Even if, in the end, it gets thrown into a drawer and never used again (although we promise that won’t happen with PULSE!) you’ve started talking about what works for you and what doesn’t, and from there it can only get better.

-When we launched our #SexNotStigma campaign earlier this year we did some research and learned that three in four people feel uncomfortable talking to their partners about what they want in the bedroom.
+When we launched our #SexNotStigma campaign earlier this year we did some research.
+We learned that three in four people feel uncomfortable talking to their partners about what they want in the bedroom.
 So we produced this video in the hope of starting an inclusive, honest conversation about what people want their sex lives to be like.
 One thing we learned during filming is that the more couples talk about sex, the more frisky they seem to get.
 Why not send your partner a link now? 😉